gustavohmsilva/gustavohmsilva/README.md

 ### Howdy!
 Welcome to my :octocat:GitHub profile:octocat:

 #### whoami:
 I'm a Go backend developer living in Lisbon, Portugal :portugal:.
-I've been working in IT since 2008.
+I've been working in IT since 2008 and I'm currently working at [@teamwork](https://github.com/Teamwork).
 I started with Borland Delphi / Object Pascal, Then migrated to C/Lua and after it Mendix Low-Code Platform.
 Since the end of 2018 I've been dedicating all my free time to learning the Go programming language.
 I'm also a [YouTuber](https://www.youtube.com/gliderspace).
 I've covered the Lua programming language, from basic to Advanced for two years and now I cover Go programming.

 #### Bonus info: